 Fare revenues are projected to provide about \$89.1 million in revenue over the next six years.
 Fixed route and SHUTTLE fare increases are planned every two years beginning in 2019.
-Fixed route fare increases are planned in 2020 and 2022.
 Sound Transit reimburses Pierce Transit for the actual costs of operating regional express services.
 These reimbursements are estimated to total \$323.5 million over six years.